HBS Alumni Forum

 Gary has spent over 25 years as an executive coach, focused on breakthrough thinking — the shift in perspective that changes everything.
 His work centers on helping leaders find meaning and connection after achieving conventional success.

 Patience leads Forum retreats that members describe as transformational.
-A licensed therapist and YPO Certified Forum Facilitator, she has worked with over 250 forums across six continents and won two YPO international awards.
+A licensed therapist and YPO Certified Forum Facilitator, she has worked with over 250 forums across six continents.

 Bob created the HBS Alumni Forum program in 2009, inspired by his experience as Chief Education Officer at YPO.
-He has launched over 75 HBS forums and co-authored the Harvard Business Review article on peer support groups.
+He has launched over 75 HBS forums.

 The first step is a conversation.
 Book a discovery call to learn more about Forum, ask questions, and explore whether this is the right fit.